Connect any application to PlanetScale

 Note

 The PASSWORD_NAME value represents the name of the username and password being generated.
 You can have multiple credentials for a branch, so this gives you a way to categorize them.
-To manage your passwords in the dashboard, go to your database overview page, click "Settings", and then click "Passwords".
+To manage your passwords in the dashboard, go to your database dashboard page, click "Settings", and then click "Passwords".

 2. Take note of the values returned.
 You won't be able to see this password again.